richardlford/build-path-prefix-map-spec/spec-main.rst

 ..
 [2] Detailed implementation notes and advice are available on `our wiki page
     <https://wiki.debian.org/ReproducibleBuilds/BuildPathProposal#Implementation_notes>`_.
-    Example source code is also available on the above page, as well as in runnable form in `our git repository
+    Example source code is also available there, as well as in runnable form in `our git repository
     <https://anonscm.debian.org/git/reproducible/standards.git/tree/build-path-prefix-map>`_.
+    The test vectors from this document's appendix are also available there.

 ..
 [3] This is to make it easier for producers to append values, e.g. as in
     ``envvar += ":" + encoded_pair`` which would be valid even if envvar is